Skip to content

 How to handle keys

-First of all, there is nothing that prevents you from using external crypto software using whatever key scheme, the only change as far as the service goes is that deduplication and compression will not yield any gains.
+First, there is nothing that prevents you from using external crypto software using whatever key scheme, the only change as far as the service goes is that deduplication and compression will not yield any gains.

 Selecting encryption while creating the node will push server config to the client going INCLUDE.ENCRYPT /.../* to make sure all files are secure at first run.